jomala/bevy_skybox/README.md

   and the XZ plane may not be horizontal for all.
 * The `SkyboxBox` should have a different draw distance to the rest of the scene.
 * Multiple `SkyboxCamera` objects should be handled better, at least as an error.
+* There may be a better interchange response structure from the `image` module than `Mesh` that is more convenient for anyone using a pre-aligned skybox model.